bootstrap-vue-next/bootstrap-vue-next/CONTRIBUTING.md

 ## For Collaborators: Making a New Release

-Bootstrap Vue 3 uses [release-please](https://github.com/googleapis/release-please) to automate releases using workflows.
-The `.github/workflows/release-please.yaml` workflow will auto-generate releases when using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
-We encourage your commit message to follow conventional commit guidelines to keep commits clean and automate releases
+Bootstrap Vue 3 uses <https://github.com/googleapis/release-please> to automate releases using workflows.
+The `.github/workflows/release-please.yaml` workflow will auto-generate releases when using conventional commits.
+We encourage all commit messages to follow conventional commit guidelines to keep commits clean and automate releases

 The workflow `.github/workflows/npm-publish.yaml` will then auto-publish at <https://www.npmjs.com/package/bootstrap-vue-3>

 ## For Collaborators: Manual Releases

-One could also manually create a release PR using the CLI, directions [here](https://github.com/googleapis/release-please/blob/main/docs/cli.md#running-release-please-cli).
+One could also manually create a release PR using the CLI, directions at <https://github.com/googleapis/release-please/blob/main/docs/cli.md#running-release-please-cli>.
 Follow the directions for bootstrapping and creating a release, then it will auto-generate a PR containing the new release notes

 It will then auto-publish as stated before